The Windup Girl

 Reviewed by Galen Strickland

 What Bacigalupi does well is character development, lyrical descriptions of the action and settings, as well as an overall consistent tone in presenting his future narrative.
-I do have a problem with his projected future though, as I do with anything set just a couple of hundred years hence but which presents a scenario that is hard for me to invision.
-While we all know that we should be working towards reliance on alternate energy sources, I have not read anything that would lead me to believe we will run out of fossil fuels in the forseeable future.
+I do have a problem with his projected future though, as I do with anything set just a couple of hundred years hence but which presents a scenario that is hard for me to envision.
+While we all know that we should be working towards reliance on alternate energy sources, I have not read anything that would lead me to believe we will run out of fossil fuels in the foreseeable future.
 Even if we do, there should be solar, wind and water sources for our needs, and though it is not an ideal objective, even nuclear power could be made much safer than it is today.
 But the author wants us to believe that by the end of the 22nd Century man will not be relying on any of those sources, but rather will be using "kink springs" to power almost everything from factories, vehicles and even firearms.
 Not only that, the springs themselves rely on either human or animal muscle in order to be wound to activate their energy potential.
 I've done some searches but have found no information on this type of spring, so I assume it is an invention of the author, but it is possible what he is describing is similar to old fashioned watch springs.
 Wound periodically, they produce an energy source as they unwind.

 In this future world, large agricultural businesses are as powerful as any country's government or military.
 It seems that several of these conglomerates conspired to introduce biological plagues around the world which devastated food crops (and thus population due to famine), then these companies stepped into the chaos and offered the world their foodstuffs genetically designed to resist the most common of the plagues.
 Of the ones frequently mentioned, cibiscosis, the genehack weevil and blister rust, the latter is the only one I found to be an occurrence in real life (but just to pine trees it seems).
 This is a believable scenario, knowing how manipulative and self-serving most corporations are today.
 But Bacigalupi falls into the trap of reiterating these points time and time again.
 These blights are referred to scores of times throughout the novel, possibly a hundred or more times combining all the terms, and the same goes for his multiple mentions of spring-driven power.
 It is just too repetitive.
 Even the most unique and original ideas can begin to seem trite if you won't let the reader forget about them and concentrate on the characters.